2018 Sunda Strait tsunami: Effect on local economy

 As the tsunami struck the region popular with tourist and due to the fact that another tsunami had struck Indonesia in September, the presence of another tsunami in December caused substantial fears among Indonesians to travel to or near the beach.
 Fishermen in Pacitan, East Java decided not to fish due to fears of tsunami.
 The Indonesian tourism industry was hit hard.
 90% of reservations in Anyer, Banten was cancelled due to the tsunami.
 Travel industry throughout the country reported a drop in reservations and incomes.
 Popular beaches in South Lampung had to be closed due to the tsunami.
 In Ancol, Jakarta, there were reports of significant drop in tourist arrival.

+Lessons

+The 2018 Sunda Strait tsunami highlighted several critical areas for improvement in disaster preparedness and response.
+This includes volcanic Tsunami awareness; this event underscored the need for greater awareness of tsunamis caused by volcanic activity, not just earthquakes.
+This led to increased research and education efforts worldwide on volcanic tsunami hazards.
+There has also been a resurgence in early warning systems; the lack of a specific warning system for volcanic tsunamis prompted Indonesia and other countries to reassess and upgrade their tsunami detection and alert mechanisms.
+Many countries have since integrated volcanic activity into their tsunami warning protocols.
+The disaster emphasized the importance of monitoring multiple hazards simultaneously.
+As a result, many countries have adopted more comprehensive, integrated approaches to natural disaster monitoring.

+Additionally the event led to improvements in emergency response procedures, with many countries updating their disaster management plans to better handle complex, cascading events.
+These rapid response protocols could mitigate many future disasters.
+There has also been a global push to better educate coastal communities about various tsunami risks and appropriate evacuation procedures.
+These lessons have collectively contributed to more robust and comprehensive disaster preparedness strategies worldwide, potentially saving lives in future events.

 Rising volcanic activity

 After the disaster on 22 December, the volcanic activity of Anak Krakatau skyrocketed.
 A massive eruption occurred on 26 December and the sound of the eruption was noticeably heard by residents in Cianjur, West Java and Ogan Komering Ulu, South Sumatra, which was located more than 200 km from the volcano.
 Most people compared the sound of the eruption to a bomb blast or gas tank explosion.
-The Indonesian Meteorology, Climatology, and Geophysical Agency (BMKG) stated that sensors would be installed around the volcano and that the volcano would be observed intensively due to its unstable condition.
+The BMKG stated that sensors would be installed around the volcano and that the volcano would be observed intensively due to its unstable condition.
 On 27 December, the status of the volcano was raised to Level 3, the second highest danger level.
 Residents were not allowed to conduct any activities within 5 km of the volcano.